EMBRYOPSIDA Pirani & Prado

 Genes & Genomes.
 Oginuma and Tobe (2006) suggest that the base chromosome number for Laurales is x = 11.

-The apex of the ovule in some Atherospermataceae, and perhaps also in Siparunaceae and Calycanthaceae, is exposed (Endress & Igersheim 1997).
+The apex of the nucellus in some Atherospermataceae, and perhaps also in Siparunaceae and Calycanthaceae, is exposed (Endress & Igersheim 1997).
 Little is known of obturator presence in the order, and of many other embryological details, although Endress (1972a) suggests there is considerable variation, some of which may link nicely with phylogeny.

-See also Metcalfe (1987) for anatomy, Endress and Igersheim (1997) and Eklund (1999) for general information, Endress (2011a) for the distribution of an extragynoecilal compitum, and Kimoto and Tobe (2001) for embryology and Bobrov et al. (2017) for fruit anatomy.
+See also Eklund (1999) for general information, Benzing (1967a, b), for nodes, Metcalfe (1987) for vegetative anatomy, Endress (2011a) for the distribution of an extragynoecial compitum, Kimoto and Tobe (2001) for embryology and Bobrov et al. (2017) for fruit anatomy.

 Classification.
 The contents of Cronquist's (1981) Laurales and Takhtajan's (1997) Lauranae are largely the same as Laurales as they are circumscribed here.